Home (Alone) Roasting

 UPDATE 2001: In the article Winter Home Roasting, Ryan Jacobs figured out that using a cardboard box could trap and recycle heat effectively for cold weather roasting.

 UPDATE 2004: Jim Liedeka wrote the article Roasting with a Heat Gun: A Top-Down Approach.
-I consider this a hair dryer on steroids. by the way, don’t ever use a heat gun to dry your hair.
+I consider this a hair dryer on steroids.
+By the way, don’t ever use a heat gun to dry your hair.